 After a special meeting follow up.

 Whether it’s a business associate or a potential customer — when someone took the time to meet about your business it’s a good idea to thank them.
-A simple gesture like this can solidify whatever it was you had met about and may be the little push that gets you the deal or lands you the job.
+A simple gesture like this can help you achieve your goal.
+It may be the little push that gets you the deal or lands you the job.
 Want your meeting to be memorable?
 Send a personal business thank you card with your logo or branding on it and it’ll be hard to forget.

-I appreciate you taking the time to take a meeting with me yesterday.
+I appreciate you taking the time to meet with me yesterday.
 Your input on the strategic restructuring has already proven to be instrumental in helping to pave the way for positive change within the company.

 I hope to return the favor someday soon and look forward to partnering with you on your next project!